-Recycling is the process of reprocessing discarded recyclables into a new product.
-The original product is destroyed in this process, but the recovered recyclable material is used to make new products.
-And that's how it also works with the classic paper cup.
+Classical recycling involves reprocessing discarded recyclable materials into a new product.
+The original product is "destroyed", but the recovered recyclable material can be used to make new products.

-Raw material: The paper cup made of FSC®-certified (Forest Stewardship Council) virgin fibre cardboard does not require any coating and is therefore ideally suited for paper recycling.
+RAW MATERIAL: The paper cup made of FSC®-certified (Forest Stewardship Council®) fresh fibre cardboard does not have any coating, and is therefore ideally suited for paper recycling.

 RETURN: The only condition is that the used cups are "empty of residues".
 Cups are considered to be completely empty when they have been used to the full.

 COLLECTION: The used cups are taken back in the same way as they were delivered, i.e. in cartons – and this is done in an environmentally friendly round-trip system (no unnecessary CO₂ emissions are generated).
 A further option is direct contact with a regionally based waste disposal service.

 ALTERNATIVE DISPOSAL: Empty of residues in the waste paper bin or container.

 RECYCLING: Logistically efficient transport to/from the nearest paper mill/recycling centre.
 Paper fibre can be recycled up to 25 times.

 FINAL PRODUCT: Recycled paper is mainly used to make magazines and newspapers, exercise books, printer paper or packaging papers such as cardboard boxes.